kalvir781/kalv/posts/2025/star-theory.md

 D - Defend - Standing up for what is right and protecting those who are vulnerable E - Edify - To improve someone morally or intellectually.
 The underlying metaphor of "edify" comes from the Latin word "aedificare," meaning "to build."
 F - Focus - One that focuses on their work during the day/night.
 To get the best focus, I find calming and relaxing the body and mind to help.
 G - Good - Just go and do the good work to those around you.
 If you practise religon, it is a fundamental theological statement and appears throughout religious texts and literature influenced by faith.
-H - Hunting - I had so many other words that could be here like House, Home but it's hard for an indvidual to practise this as an individual.
-So I've settled on Hunt, as one would hunt for knowledge, hunt for answers, hunt for food or resources as the early tribes.
+God is Good.
-I - Self - A single line would emphasize the importance of any human finding their inner self, being one person.
+H - Hear - Actively listening to others with empathy and understanding I - Self - A single line would emphasize the importance of any human finding their inner self, being one person.
 J - Just - The most difficult letter, there is not much in history with all languages but I order them this way.
 One must be Just.
 K - Kind - To be kind to those around you always